 Australian Whisky - Elevation

 When producing our unique Elevation Australian whisky every drop is genuinely hand crafted right here in small batches at our Australian distillery.
 All of our Australian Whisky is produced with one goal - perfection.
 Our distillery uses only the finest ingredients for our whisky, Australian malted barley, a signature blend of specialty yeast & only the purest of spring water sourced from underground rivers, rich in minerals and perfect for production of our Australian Whisky.

 We practice longer, slower fermentation that draws on the flavour of the grains and run our stills slowly to ensure only the finest of hearts are collected.

 Finally we age our Australian whisky in a combination of small and large oak casks that filter the spirit, slowly moving it in and out of the wood, influenced by our unique cool climate and high elevation.
 The much awaited 3rd release of our Elevation Australian Whisky is due June 2021 and exhibits flavors of fruitcake, dried citrus fruits, coffee, smoked dark chocolate and spice.

 Australian Whiskey - Small batch

 We have a passion for creating at Wild River Mountain Distillery.
 While we love the refined flavors of our Australian Single Malt Whisky we are also crafting an Australian Corn Whiskey.
 The rich red volcanic soils of the Atherton Tablelands are renowned for producing some of the best corn in Australia and has the perfect flavour for creating Australian Corn Whiskey.
 Combined with malted barley and with the addition of malted wheat and rye to our latest barrels this whiskey has amazing rich flavours of caramel, spice and oak.
-The Second limited bottle release is due in March 2020
+The Third limited bottle release is due late 2021

 Wild River elevation & Australian Whisky